AndrewLoeppky/eosc211_students/run3/week02/week02WS01.md

 GOAL: practice the steps in problem solving using earthquake data.

+## Question 1:
-1.  > **Write down the 3 steps in algorithm design mentioned in the text
-    > book OR write down some steps you think will be common to problem
-    > solving with MATLAB (you might have more than 3 steps):**
+**A. Write down the 3 steps in algorithm design mentioned in the text book OR write down some steps you think will be common to problem solving with MATLAB (you might have more than 3 steps):**

 1\.
 \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_